 The applied voltage across two of the electrodes electrodes that we will want to fix is about -400 mV.
 Since, as in previous labs, we will use 2.5 as our reference (or zero) we will need to create a voltage source of about 2.1 volts (measured relative to ground).
 Select two or more resistors to make a voltage divider that will provide about 2.1 volts.
+Note that this value need not be too precise.
+Anything within 50 mV will probably be fine.
 You can use more than two resistors if we do not have a convenient value.
 For example, say you wanted an 11 K resistor and we did not have that value - you could place a 1K and 10K in series.
 You can also adjust a resistance downward by a small amount by adding a large resistor in parallel as in Lab 2.
-Build the circuit below with your choices of R1 and R2 (or other resitors).
-Check that the output of the opamp is providing 2.1 Volts.
+Build the circuit below with your choices of R1 and R2 (or other resistors).
+Check that the output of the op-amp is providing 2.1 Volts.
 In your lab report draw the circuit with appropriate values of resistance that you used to create your 2.1 volt source.